Positive vs Negative Punishment – Differences & Examples

 It is believed that when the child needs to think about the problem and needs to put his/her contemplations on a piece of paper, it will have a long-term effect and is likely to prevent the child from repeating the same behavior.

-• Planting trees, cleaning the environment – It is a proposed punishment for young people who purposely pollute the environment, cut down trees, and damage public property like parks and natural reserves.
+• Planting trees, and cleaning the environment – It is a proposed punishment for young people who purposely pollute the environment, cut down trees, and damage public property like parks and natural reserves.

 Negative Punishment